repaper/gratis/RaspberryPi/README.md

 ### EPD Test

-This will first clear the panel then display a series of images (all 2.0" images from Aruino example).
+This will first clear the panel then display a series of images (all 2.0" images from Arduino example).
 This need the Linux SPI module installed.

 Build and run using: